 Limit required permissions to only what is needed for the extension's core functionality.
-An extension should not request more permissions than it currently needs; do not future proof by requesting permissions that may be needed with updates.
+An extension should not request more permissions than it needs; do not future-proof by requesting permissions that may be needed in a future update.

 Permissions needed for optional features should be registered as optional permissions.
 This allows users to decide how much access they are willing to provide an extension and which features are desired.

 Identify required permissions

 A simple extension may need to request multiple permissions, and many permissions display warnings on installation.
 Users are more likely to trust an extension with limited warnings or when permissions are explained to them.

 Identify the core functionality of an extension and what permissions are required for it.
 Consider making features optional if they require permissions with warnings.

 Trigger optional permissions with events